engie-group/shaystack/docs/index.md

 ## Using with Excel or PowerBI

 Because the default negotiated format is CSV, you can call the REST API with PowerQuery or Excel.
-Try the sample file ['HaystackAPI.xlsm'](HaystackAPI.xlsm) and set a correct haystack url (http://10.0.2.2:3000/haystack with a local virtual windows).
+Try the sample file ['HaystackAPI.xlsm'](HaystackAPI.xlsm) and set a correct haystack API url (http://10.0.2.2:3000/haystack with a local virtual windows).
 You can load all the data inside Excel table.

 # Optional part